Nakkatigachhi: Area overview

 The map alongside shows the eastern part of the district.
 In Tufanganj subdivision 6.97% of the population lives in the urban areas and 93.02% lives in the rural areas.
 In Dinhata subdivision 5.98% of the population lives in the urban areas and 94.02% lives in the urban areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-As per the 2011 Census of India, Nakkatigachhi had a total population of 4,243.
+As per the 2011 Census of India, Nakkatigachh had a total population of 4,243.
 There were 2,213 (52%) males and 2,030 (48%) females.
 There were 488 persons in the age range of 0 to 6 years.
 The total number of literate people in Nakkatagachhi was 2,495 (66.44% of the population over 6 years).